IUBHistoryHarvest/IUBHistoryHarvest.github.io/_stories/TextAnalysis.md

 - How can the analysis of diction and syntax help researchers connect seemingly different individuals or groups?

-By dissecting the transcribed interviews of our history harvest participants, we, in turn, have started to build a broader understanding of descriptive speech patterns, specifically regarding their unique objects.
-Whether it be varying socio-economic, political, geographic, or cultural backgrounds—the individuals consistently attached sentimental meanings to objects of all shapes and sizes.
-Understanding the relationship between owner and object, particularly the way the owner speaks about said object, is key to understanding how the pair interact daily.
+By dissecting the transcribed interviews of our history harvest participants, we have started to build a broader understanding of descriptive speech patterns, specifically regarding their unique objects.
+Whether it be varying socio-economic, political, geographic, or cultural backgrounds—the individuals consistently attached sentimental meanings to their objects of all shapes and sizes.
+Understanding the relationship between owner and object, particularly the way the owner speaks about their object, is key to understanding how the pair interact daily.
 With this information in mind, we aim to pair interactions and descriptive speech patterns together.
 Essentially, we are slowly creating a model that would predict how unlike individuals could come together over similar feelings, actions, and object use.
 With the city of Bloomington as our example, we intend to identify and explain any trends that present themselves successfully.

 ## Process of analysis